Sunday, 24 January 2021

 What a gift.

-There were kids on sleds travelling ten feet or so at the top of Parliament Hill, a woman spinning three hula hoops, and snowball fights and many dogs.
-I appear to have been more comfortable photographing this all from a distance though.
+There were kids on sleds travelling ten feet or so at the top of Parliament Hill, a woman spinning three hula hoops, and snowball fights and many dogs, but I appear to have been more comfortable photographing all this from a distance.

 And it's odd how much it looks like paintings that are five-hundred years old.
 How well Breughel caught this.
 How little he left for any artist to add.